ishobhnik/SurfaceBench/README.md

 The run will create log files at the `logs` folder.
 You can resume your run with option `--resume_from <log_dir>`.
 For example, `--resume_from logs/MatSci/llmsr_4_10_10/01-16-2025_17-41-04-540953`.
 This will skip finished equations.

-Examples of running script with a local LLM:
+Examples of usage with a local LLM:
 ```python
 # Starting VLLM server
 CUDA_VISIBLE_DEVICES=5 vllm serve meta-llama/Llama-3.1-8B-Instruct --dtype auto --api-key token-abc123 --port 10005